WalletWasabi/WasabiDoc/docs/glossary/README.md

 :::details
 ### Hardware Wallet
-A hardware wallet is a special type of Bitcoin wallet which generates stores the user’s private keys in a tailor made hardware device.
+A hardware wallet is a special type of Bitcoin wallet which generates and stores the user’s private keys in a tailor made hardware device.
 Read more: [Hardware Wallet FAQs](/FAQ/FAQ-UseWasabi.md#hardware-wallet)
 :::